doursand/drlnd-project-2/Report.md

 The Actor and the Critic neural net use the same architecture in my implementation, ie using two hidden layer of 256 and 128 neurons , batch normalization on the first hidden layer, and Relu for the activation function

 ## Agent setup
-The agent is setup to learn from an experience buffer, meaning that we are collecting a given amount of experiences tuples (state", "action", "reward", "next_state", "done") before using mini-batches randomly selected from this experience buffer in order to train the current version of the neural networks
+The agent is setup to learn from an experience buffer, meaning that we are collecting a given amount of experiences tuples (state", "action", "reward", "next_state", "done") before using mini-batches randomly selected from this experience buffer in order to train the current version of the neural networks.
-To avoid stationary learning, we are using random noise (Ornstein-Uhlenbeck process), so that we keep on exploring new states
+To avoid stationary learning, we are using random noise (Ornstein-Uhlenbeck process), so that we keep on exploring new possibilities

 ## hyperparameters